 2015

-The introduction of new temperature calibrators, as well as the further development of our extensive range of temperature, pressure and flow rate measuring devices bear witness to the continual expansion of our high-quality product range.
+The introduction of new temperature calibrators, along with the continuous development of the extensive range of temperature, pressure, and flow measurement instruments, reflects the ongoing expansion of the company’s high-quality product portfolio.

 2016

-Klaus Rümler joined the company management as a new managing director.
-Together with Christian and Sebastian Siebert, he is to guide the fate of the company and make it fit for the future.
+Klaus Rümler joined the company’s management as a new Managing Director.
+Together with Christian and Sebastian Siebert, he is set to guide the company’s future and further strengthen its position for the years ahead.

 2017